TanayThakare-sov/-Global-Superstore-Sales-Performance-Dashboard/README.md

-Flags high-shipping-cost, low-profit segments for cost optimization Tracks seasonal profit trends to support inventory/marketing planning Highlights discount impact on profitability across years
+Flags high-shipping-cost, low-profit segments for cost optimization Tracks seasonal profit trends to support inventory/marketing planning Highlights discount impact on profitability across years 📂 How to Use
+Download Final_Project (1).xlsx from this repo (use "View Raw" if GitHub's preview fails to load) Open in Microsoft Excel
+Go to the Dashboard sheet
+Use the slicers (Order Date, Market, Ship Mode, Order Priority, Category) to filter and explore the data interactively